slsa-framework/slsa-proposals/0002/README.md

 -   Incorporate the concept of policy or verification into the specification, which is necessary to realize the security guarantees of the levels.

+    Policy here means something for which reviewable evidence that can be automatically mirrored is provided for any human to review.
+    Verification, which we favor, means one which anyone can run a machine that will do that by itself (e.g. we'll make verified reproducible builds required in the highest level).
+    We will try to avoid it but some policy might be indirect, meaning a requirement on the policy for contribution to the source.
+    Only in lower levels will these categories be relaxed by trading in verifiability in favor of easy security gains.

 -   Address known clarity issues from v0.1, including improved terminology ([#306](https://github.com/slsa-framework/slsa/issues/306)), platform vs. project requirements